jckkrr/half_of_australian_airports_were_busier_during_pandemic/README.md

 ```
 ![image](https://github.com/jckkrr/half_of_australian_airports_were_busier_during_pandemic/assets/69304112/90448deb-6c08-4f30-9f2e-6a4db05d9d1a)

-After building this basic function, it meant the data collection process could then be automated, making it quick, effiecent and repeatable.
+After building this basic function, it meant the data collection process could then be automated, making it quick, efficient and repeatable.

 To do that though, access to all the country's ICAO codes would be required.